RFD 050: Scripting Ergonomics for Conversation Management

 --id. - Do not activate by default.
 Activation is opt-in via

---activate. - Accept both shared option structs (
+--activate. - Accept both shared option args (

 jp conversation new